spraakbanken/sparv-pipeline/docs/user-manual/corpus-configuration.md

 ```

 If you want to process many corpora and produce the same annotations for them it can be tedious to include the same
 annotations list in every corpus config.
-Instead you can use annotation presets for a more compact representation:
+Instead, you can use annotation presets for a more compact representation:
 ```yaml
 export:
     annotations:
         - SWE_DEFAULT.saldo
 ```

 Here `SWE_DEFAULT.saldo` will expand to all the SALDO annotations.
-You can mix presets with annotations and you can
+You can mix presets with annotations, and you can
 combine different presets with each other.
 You can find the presets in the [Sparv data
 directory](user-manual/installation-and-setup.md#setting-up-sparv) (in the `config/presets` folder) and here you can
 even add your own preset files if you like.
 You can list all available presets for your corpus (and which annotations